Hikaru Kawase: Professional career

 September 20, 2021, he was named a starter against the Tohoku Rakuten Golden Eagles and recorded three hits.
 However, he did not get many chances and finished the 2021 season with a .185 batting average in 21 games played.

 On July 18, 2022, Kawase would record a two-run double against the Chiba Lotte Marines.
 On August 18, he was removed from the first team registration with a positive COVID-19, but was re-registered on September 3.
 On September 12 against the Saitama Seibu Lions he started the seventh inning on defense and recorded a two-run double.
 In 2022 season, he finished the regular season with a .278 batting average, 11 runs batted in, and 2 stolen bases in 73 games, his highest number of appearances despite being used as an infield reserve.

+In 2023 season, Kawase played in a career-high 102 games, and finished the season with a .236 batting average, a 15 RBI, a 2stolen bases, and a 18 sacrifice bunts.

+On December 13, 2023, announced that his uniform number would be changed from 00 to 0.